LAB MEMBERS

 Scientist, The Wilson Centre and The Institute for Education Research

-Associate Professor, Dept of Speech-Language Pathology & Rehabilitation Sciences Institute & Institute of Health Policy, Management & Evaluation, University of Toronto
+Associate Professor, Department of Speech-Language Pathology & Rehabilitation Sciences Institute & Institute of Health Policy, Management & Evaluation, University of Toronto

 Research focus: